junxit/us-congress-bills-112/bill.md

 - **(9)** *Prohibition on lobbying activity*
   - **(A)** *In general* Amounts authorized to be appropriated under this Act may not be utilized by any grant recipient to—
     - **(i)** lobby any representative of the Department of Justice regarding the award of grant funding; or
-    - **(ii)** lobby any representative of a Federal, state, local, or tribal government regarding the award of grant funding.
+    - **(ii)** lobby any representative of a Federal, State, local, or tribal government regarding the award of grant funding.
   - **(B)** *Penalty* If the Attorney General determines that any recipient of a grant under this Act has violated subparagraph (A), the Attorney General shall—
     - **(i)** require the grant recipient to repay the grant in full; and
     - **(ii)** prohibit the grant recipient from receiving another grant under this Act for not less than 5 years.